mendix/docs/content/refguide/workflows.md

 To add a workflow to your app, do the following:

-1. In the [Project Explorer](project-explorer), right-click the module or a folder you want to create a page in and select **Add workflow**:
+1. In the [App Explorer](project-explorer), right-click the module or a folder you want to create a page in and select **Add workflow**:

     ![Add Workflow](attachments/workflows/add-workflow.jpg)